Toucaan/toucaan.research/README.md

 # Introduction

-Toucaan is a CSS framework for Intrinsic Web Design.
-It is not only _intrinsic_ in implementation but also _mutative_ and _deterministic_ by design.
+Toucaan is an _intrinsic_, _mutative_, and a _deterministic_ CSS framework.

 ### Definition:

 1. **Intrinsic** implies that your web designs must "belong" to the device in question.
-Implement a natural UX/UI that exploits the physical and technical characteristics of the surface at hand.
+Implement the most natural and accessible UX/UI that utilizes a user's device's physical and technical characteristics.

 The term `intrinsic design` was [coined by Jen Simmons](https://youtu.be/AMPKmh98XLY) of Mozilla (now Apple) back in 2017.
 Here is a [podcast and transcript](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) of the original discussion if you like.

-While intrinsic web design could mean different things to different people, it usually means arriving at a native "app-like" interface that closely fits the use-case and user's device situation—accessibility.
+While intrinsic web design could mean different things to different people, it usually means arriving at a "native app-like" interface that closely fits the use-case and user's device/situation.

 Read more about Intrinsic Web Design [here](https://medium.com/@mattkrick/intrinsic-web-design-b5e9f9c8d8d6).

-2. **Mutative** implies that you can edit and add to baseline rules (think customized `normalize.css`) yourself.
-Directly into the framework.
-This concept borders close to the idea of a classless & framework-less approach to web design.
-There is no single heavy `reset` or `normalize` or an external utility included in the DOM to enforce browser consistency.
+2. **Mutative** means that the user written styles are added directly into the framework.
+This concept borders close to the idea of a low-class or classless implementation for a given design.
+There is also no single heavy `reset` or `reboot` file to import except for the utilities that are explicitly included by the user.

 3. **Deterministic** means applying style without approximations or any sort of guesswork about the UI container.
-Put simply, a layout can "belong" to a device only when the layout _knows_ the kind of device it is on.
+Put simply, a layout can "belong" to a device only when the layout knows the kind of device it is on.

-Learn more about how Toucaan uses a [CSS Router](https://bubblin.io/blog/a-css-router) to serve category-specific stylesheets (watch → mobile → tablet → desktop → television…) instead of hardcoded media-queries.
+Learn more about how Toucaan uses a [CSS Router](https://bubblin.io/blog/a-css-router) to serve category-specific stylesheets (watch → mobile → tablet → desktop → television…) instead of hardcoded width based media-queries.

 ---

 <div align="left">
   <h3>
-    Brought to you by developers @
+    Brought to you by
     <span>
       <img src="assets/goose.red.svg" width="25">
     </span>